leonardoporro/Detached-Mapper/README.md

 Thanks in advance for your help!

 Features:
+- 1.0.0-alpha8:
+DeleteAsync: Deletes an entity by key (pending since alpha3).
+LoadAsync error fixed when the key value passed and the property type was not matching.
 - 1.0.0-alpha5:
 * Audit.
 Supports automatic setting properties marked as [CreatedBy] [CreatedDate] [ModifiedBy] and [ModifiedDate].